Assistant Professor of Government

 Mr. Selinger is Assistant Professor of Government with teaching responsibilities in American politics.
 His research interests include political parties, public policy, the American presidency, and American political development.

-Embracing Dissent: Political Violence and Party Development in America (Philadelphia: University of Pennsylvania Press, Forthcoming).
+Embracing Dissent: Political Violence and Party Development in the United States (Philadelphia: University of Pennsylvania Press, 2016).

 American Council of Learned Societies Fellow, 2013-2014

 "Making Sense of Presidential Restraint: Foundational Arrangements and Executive Decision-Making before the Civil War," Presidential Studies Quarterly 44 (March 2014): 27-49.